Coon Rapids/Andover, Anoka County • Park pass needed (if you drive in)

 The Lake is more of a marshy wetlands, with impressive cattails growing right up against the boardwalk.
 You can see muskrat lodges and all kinds of water birds.
 Pretty cool.

 Bunker’s beautiful campground is very popular, so make reservations early—or come mid-week.
-The campground is right in the middle of the trail network, so it’s easy to bike right from your site to anywhere in the Park.
+The campground is right in the middle of the trail system, so it’s easy to bike right from your campsite to anywhere in the Park.